jbakse/compform_site/content/random/index.md

 ### Dice Visualizer

 This visualizer simulates rolling a 10-sided die.
 It chooses a random value every time you click and plots a histogram of the results.
 The expected distribution is uniform.
-In practice if you roll a few dozen times, you are likely to see some numbers come up much more often than other numbers.
-After hundreds or thousands of rolls the results should even out.
+In practice, if you roll a few dozen times, you are likely to see some numbers come up much more often than other numbers.
+After hundreds or thousands of rolls, the results should even out.

 {% js-lab "sketches/dice.js" %}